kendoriddy/crackedSkinProject/README.md

 # crackedSkinProject
-This is a beginner project based on pure HTML and CSS
+This is a beginner project based on pure HTML and CSS.